Garden waste - composting

 The amount of waste produced in Devon is growing.
 Landfill sites are filling up quickly and new ones are very hard to find - this makes the cost of collecting and disposing waste more and more expensive.
 This is why the Council has banned garden waste from ordinary rubbish collections.

 The Garden Waste collection service and support for home composting are two of the ways the Council help residents to convert garden and food waste into nutrient rich soil improvers for gardens and allotments.
-Visit Garden waste - collections from home for more information about this collection service.
+Visit Garden waste for more information about this collection service.

 Composting at home